zmysloony/fsman/README.md

 Used to store a file system inside another file: at the beginning of said file we have a Master Block, Block Descriptor segments (each defines a file stored in a corresponding Data Block) and Data Blocks.

 Currently fsman can create/delete a file system, import/export files from a file system, list files and display a map of empty/reserved space.
-For full manual, run "fsman --help".
+For full manual, run *fsman --help*.

-TODO:
+Run *test.sh* for a quick demonstration.

+**TODO**:

 - Windows version
 - CMake instead of a singular makefile